alphahughes1/.github/README.md

 The frontend now includes two workflows:

 - **Generate Plan** – produce a detailed scene plan with narration chunks, Ken Burns segments, and external asset requirements.
-- **Render Film** – submit story, voice, image asset mappings, and optional supplemental clips to create narrated Ken Burns videos and a stitched long-form film.
-Render results list the final film path and each per-shot video output.
+- **Render Film** – submit story, voice, image asset mappings, optional supplemental clips, and optionally enable auto-generated placeholder imagery to create narrated Ken Burns videos and a stitched long-form film.
+Render results list the final film path, each per-shot video output, and any placeholder frames built on your behalf.

 Use CMD/CTRL + Enter inside the story textarea as a shortcut to trigger plan generation.